 | Paschen | n = 3 | Smallest energy drops | Infrared (invisible) |

-As lines move toward higher frequencies within each series, the spacing between them steadily decreases.
-The lines converge.
-This reflects the fact that energy levels grow progressively closer together at higher values of n.
+As lines move toward higher frequencies within any series, the distance between them shrinks until they form a continuum.
+This demonstrates that energy levels within the atom become increasingly closely spaced at higher values of \(n\).

 Arrows show electron transitions.
 The emitted photon's energy equals the gap between levels.